mektigboy/ReportsAnalysis/ELASTICDAO.md

 ### [H-04] Conﬁgurator contract allows inﬁnite minting of tokens

-Even if a configurator address is hard-coded in the `Ecosystem.sol` contract, attackers can call the `buildToken` function on the `services/Configurator.sol` contract and change nearly all of the parameters to be attacker-controlled.
-The attacker bypasses the authorization check and gains write access to fields of the DAO ecosystem.
+Even if a conﬁgurator address is hard-coded in the `Ecosystem.sol` contract, attackers can call the `buildToken` function on the `services/Configurator.sol` contract and change nearly all of the parameters to be attacker-controlled.
+The attacker bypasses the authorization check and gains write access to ﬁelds of the DAO ecosystem.

+### [H-05] New users can be blocked from joining

+The `join` function requires users to send an exact amount of ETH for the required shares.
+Attackers can survey the mempool for `join` transactions and send a tiny amount of wei to the DAO contract to change the required ETH value to a different value than the user submitted.
+This grieﬁng attack would prevent new users from joining the DAO.

+Malicious actors might use this attack to prevent new votes from derailing the outcome of a proposal.
+Normal DAO usage might also block new users from joining.
+Token curve parameters change as a result of new join transactions.
+During times of high demand, many transactions will fail and effectively result in a self-DOS.

+### [H-06] Incorrect event parameters in `transferFrom` function

+The `emitApproval` event should occur when the `msg.sender` is not equal to `_from`.
+The event should be `emitApproval(from, msg.sender, _allowances[_from][msg.sender])`; instead of `emit Approval(msg.sender, _to, _allowances[_from [msg.sender]`).
+This error may negatively impact off-chain tools that are monitoring critical transfer events of the governance token.